connelallison/restful_tutorial/tutorial-restful-blog.md

 If you encounter unexpected errors or have difficulty in getting things to work, start by checking your logs - you may find you can find and correct the problem yourself.
 The command `less /var/log/naviserver/qcode.log` (replacing "qcode.log" with whatever name you chose for your [full config file](qc-config.tcl)) will show you the server's logs - the End key will take you straight to the bottom, where you will find your error.
 You can also search the logs using `/` followed by the pattern you wish to search for.

+## CRUD and RESTful

+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) refers to four basic functions implemented in many sites - Create, Read, Update, and Delete - each of which roughly corresponds to an equivalent HTTP method (POST, GET, PUT, DELETE) and SQL statement (INSERT, SELECT, UPDATE, DELETE).
+[RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) is a software architectural style that has influenced the design of many sites - in particular, you should be familiar with the common convention of [RESTful-style endpoints](https://github.com/qcode-software/qcode/blob/master/wiki/rest.md).

+The site you will create in this tutorial will have CRUD functionality, and its endpoints will follow the RESTful convention.

 ## Database setup